backupbrew/switchbrew/Error Applet.md

 [IStorage](AM%20services#IStorage.md##IStorage "wikilink") inputs and no output.

-## UnknownArg

-The first argument is expected to be a u64 with the value 0x21C00000014LL.
-The purpose of this argument is currently unknown, as is whether or not different values affect the error applet.
-So far, it seems that it doesn't matter as long as this argument is a u64 and is passed to the applet.

 ## ErrorConfig

 This has size 0x1018 and contains the error code, a short description of